 - With the method of gene therapy called gene transfer, a functional gene is inserted into a with the intent that it will work in place of the mutated gene.
 Viral, chemical and physical methods are being explored for transferring genes.
 The transfer of the new gene occurs inside the body (in vivo) after systemic delivery, often using an IV infusion.
 The original genetic material in the is intended to be left unchanged.
-This means the mutated gene would still be there and can still be passed on to a person’s offspring
+Gene transfer is not designed to replace or edit the existing gene.
+Therefore, the mutated gene could still be passed on to future generations

 - In gene therapy, a type of cell-based therapy, the process happens outside the body.
 First, affected cells are removed from the body via a biopsy.
 In the lab, functional genetic material is introduced into the cells, which are then delivered back into the patient’s body

 - In gene editing, the idea is to make changes to the original .
 This technique makes it possible to repair the original DNA or add new DNA in a specific location.
 Zinc finger nucleases and CRISPR (clustered regularly interspaced short palindromic repeats) are methods of gene editing being researched

 50+ YEARS OF RESEARCH

 Gene therapy has been explored as a potential treatment approach for well over 50 years.
 In the past decade, the US Food And Drug Administration (FDA) and the European Medicines Agency (EMA) have approved gene therapies for genetic conditions.
 Gene therapy is currently being researched in many clinical trials for various genetic disorders, includingA and B, and has not been determined to be safe or effective.